ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.02-build-the-hitl-harness/explainer/readme.md

 <!-- VIDEO -->

 We're going to add human-in-the-loop approval functionality to the chat interface, allowing users to approve or reject tool usage before execution.

+Recommendation: cherry-pick this commit, but read through the changes carefully.
+Wrapping `sendMessage` is a common pattern.
+There are also some small tweaks and improvements from the skill-building version.
+Finally, test it a LOT to make sure it's working as expected.

 ### Steps To Complete